cysteger/Meta-CD/README.md

 # Meta‑CD
-written by Callie Claiborne — Lyu Lab, North Carolina State University (cysteger@ncsu.edu)
+Written by Callie Claiborne (cysteger@ncsu.edu), PhD student in Bioinformatics, from the Lyu Lab, Department of PLant and Microbial Biology, North Carolina State University

 **Live Tool:** https://cysteger.github.io/Meta-CD/
 **Repository:** https://github.com/cysteger/Meta-CD

----

 # Description

-Meta‑CD is a browser‑based tool for **species‑specific metagenomic sequencing evaluation**.
-It provides both **post‑sequencing analysis** and **pre‑sequencing experimental planning**, enabling researchers to estimate:
+Meta‑CD is a browser‑based tool to facilitate **WGS metagenomic sequencing design and analysis**.
+It provides both **pre‑sequencing experimental planning** and **post‑sequencing analysis**, enabling researchers to estimate:

+- Required sequencing depth
 - Achieved sequencing coverage
-- Required sequencing depth
 - Minimum detectable relative abundance
 - MAG recovery potential
 - Coverage matrices across depth × abundance
-- DNA‑quantity‑adjusted effective depth
+- Adjusted calculations by genome size and DNA quantity

 The tool is fully client‑side (HTML/JS/CSS) and requires **no installation**, **no dependencies**, and **no data upload**.
 All calculations run locally in the user’s browser.
+A web tool is also available at Github for convient access.

-Meta‑CD is designed for microbial ecologists, metagenomic researchers, and sequencing‑based study designers who need fast, interpretable, species‑level coverage predictions.
+Meta‑CD is designed for microbial ecologists, metagenomic researchers, and sequencing‑based study designers who need fast, reporducible, interpretable, and intuitive predictions.

 ---